sparkflows/sparkflows-docs/docs/web-app/integrating-with-databricks-notebook.rst

 The Web App in Fire Insights can trigger a Notebook in Databricks.

-The Databricks Notebook can output text, tables and charts to be dispalyed in Fire Insights.

 Fire Insights passes 2 parameters to the Notebook:

 * postback-url
 * job-id

+The Databricks Notebook can output text, tables and charts to be dispalyed in Fire Insights.

-Below are the example for it.
+Below are the examples for it.

 Outputing Text
 --------------